Paul Compton, Ex Libris, 2011, handmade book with ink, tea and gouache illustrations, collection of the artist

-This exhibition celebrates the dome’s forthcoming 100th anniversary, featuring representations of the dome in art and literature from the 1950s to today.
-They include prints by Marco Luccio, paintings by Louise Forthun, cartoons by Oslo Davis and Barry Dickins, and photographs by John Gollings and Mark Strizic.
+This exhibition celebrated the dome’s 100th anniversary, featuring representations of the dome in art and literature from the 1950s to today.
+They included prints by Marco Luccio, paintings by Louise Forthun, cartoons by Oslo Davis and Barry Dickins, and photographs by John Gollings and Mark Strizic.
 Writers represented include Ray Lawler, Shane Maloney and Arnold Zable.

 Historian Stuart Macintyre described the dome as a ‘magical hidden place’.
-This idea resonates through this display, from Cernak’s whimsical ink drawings to Rick Amor’s brooding canvas of the dome at night.
+This idea resonated through this display, from Cernak’s whimsical ink drawings to Rick Amor’s brooding canvas of the dome at night.

-This is a free exhibition, open during Library hours.
-It is one of many Dome Centenary events taking place in 2013, to celebrate our iconic dome and all that it enables.
+This is was free exhibition, open during Library hours.
+It was one of many Dome Centenary events taking place in 2013, to celebrate our iconic dome and all that it enables.

 View our Enchanted dome image gallery to view some highlights of the exhibition.